Mr. Lobo: Religion

 Mr. Lobo is a reverend to both Church of the SubGenius and Universal Life Church.
 On October 4/5, 2003, he was canonized as the "Patron Saint of late night movie hosts and insomniacs" in the Church of Ed Wood.

 Controversy

-During a Q&A session at the Sacramento Horror Film Festival, wrestler Chris Jericho referred to Mr. Lobo several times as “Hadji” — a racial slur against Middle Easterners.
-Mr. Lobo, however, is not Middle Eastern and took little offense.
-After the first affront — and a shot at Paris Hilton — Mr. Lobo jokingly took Jericho's drink to apparently sniff it for booze.
-Jericho's response to this was “it’s apple juice, fag.” which led to a huge public outcry by civil rights groups.
-Video from the event appeared on TMZ and triggered a series of mock videos resulting in Mr. Lobo's challenging Chris Jericho and subsequently beating him at a thumb wrestling match in a video featuring Chris Perguidi.
-Mr. Lobo later recounts the events and ultimately has another confrontation with a "pseudo Jericho" in a live reunion of Mr. Lobo's old comedy troupe The Moe Bettermann Show.
+During a Q&A session at the Sacramento Horror Film Festival, wrestler Chris Jericho referred to Mr. Lobo several times as "Hadji" — a racial slur against Middle Easterners.
+Lobo is not Middle Eastern and took little offense.
+After the first affront — and a shot at Paris Hilton — Lobo jokingly took Jericho's drink to apparently sniff it for booze.
+Jericho's response to this was "it's apple juice, fag." which led to a huge public outcry by civil rights groups.
+Video from the event appeared on TMZ and triggered a series of mock videos resulting in Lobo challenging Jericho and subsequently beating him at a thumb wrestling match in a video featuring Chris Perguidi.
+Lobo later recounted the events and had another confrontation with a "pseudo Jericho" in a live reunion of Lobo's old comedy troupe The Moe Bettermann Show.